How to use Adobe firefly

 🌈 Color and Tone

-Set the overall colour mood — Warm Tone, Cool Tone, Muted, Vibrant, Black and White
+Sets the overall colour mood — Warm, Cool, Muted, Vibrant, Black and White

-→ Warm Tone for lifestyle, Cool Tone for tech and corporate
+→ Warm for lifestyle, Cool for tech and corporate

 💡 Lighting

-Set the light source — Golden Hour, Studio, Dramatic, Backlit, Low Lighting
+Sets the light source — Golden Hour, Studio, Dramatic, Backlit, Low Light

-→ Golden Hour gives the most professional-looking results for most subjects
+→ Golden Hour reads as professional for most subjects

 📷 Camera Angle

-→ Leave default for most uses.
-Aerial works great for landscape and architecture
+→ Leave default for most uses; Aerial suits landscapes and architecture

-💡 Pro tip — Use settings instead of prompt words: Instead of writing “golden hour lighting dramatic shadows” in your prompt, just select Lighting → Golden Hour in the settings panel.
-This produces more consistent results because the model is trained to respond better to structured settings than to embedded prompt text for these parameters.
+💡 Use settings instead of prompt words when you can.
+Instead of writing “golden hour lighting, dramatic shadows” into your prompt, select Lighting → Golden Hour in the settings panel.
+Firefly is tuned to respond more consistently to structured settings than to the same instruction buried in prompt text.

 Step 5 — Use Generative Fill (Adobe’s Most Powerful Feature)

-Generative Fill is the most impressive feature in the entire Adobe Firefly ecosystem — and most beginners never discover it.
+Generative Fill is the standout feature in the Firefly ecosystem, and most beginners never touch it.
 It lives inside Photoshop and on the Firefly web app under Generative Fill.
-Here is how to use it:

 STEP 5